How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 Stiff leather

 Stiff usually means dry.
-Clean it, let it dry fully, then condition lightly.
-If it is cracking, shedding, or splitting at the holes, it is time to replace it.
+Clean the collar, let it dry fully, then condition lightly.
+If the collar is cracking, shedding, splitting, or tearing at the holes, replace it.

 • Soaking leather in water